JP-Xu/KuRong/README.md

 An on-going machine learning project for prediction of $CO_2$ absoprtion in different types of ionic liquids.

 ## Background
-Non-volatile and flexible ionic liquids (ILs) are popular for $CO_2$ absorption processes as their high polarity which can absorb $CO_2$ molecules preferably.
+Ionic liquids (ILs) are normally defined as compounds completely composed of ions with melting point below 100 °C. Non-volatile and flexible ILs are popular for $CO_2$ absorption processes as their high polarity which can absorb $CO_2$ molecules preferably.
+However, there are millons of possible IL structures to explore, this is an exhausted work.
+Hence, this project aims to use available IL database, QM/MD/MC simulations, and machine learning for the prediction of $CO_2$ absorption with the best accuracy of my knowledge.

 ## Goal